ExpediaGroup/react-event-tracking/markdown/TrackingContext.md

 `TrackingContext` provides acccess to the current value of the context defined by a `TrackingProvider`.
-Use of `TrackingProvider` and `TrackingContext` enables an application to progressively build the fields and options and then trigger events at the lowest level.
+Use of `TrackingProvider` and `TrackingContext` enables an application to progressively build the payload and options and then trigger events at the lowest level.

 ## Base Usage